nss-evening-cohort-7/notes/topics/oop-basics.md

 > [C# accessibility levels](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/accessibility-levels) are a popular, trivia style, question in interviews.

 ### Properties and Fields
-[Properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties) & [Fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields) are provided as a way to store the internal state of your class.
+[Properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties) & [Fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields) are provided as a way to store the state of your class.
 Idiomatic C# states that fields should be prefixed with an underscore (`_myPrivateField`) and properties are named using Camel Caps (`MyPublicProperty { get; set; }`).

+Fields are always internal to the class, but Properties have the option, using the C# accessibility levels, to be exposed to other areas of the application.

 ### Methods
 You should already be familiar with [methods](https://github.com/nss-evening-cohort-7/bangazon-inc/blob/master/orientation/04_METHODS.md).
 They are simply functions attached to an object (or instantiated Class) that perform an action.